simon-xe-wang/fibo/README.md

 # FiboService
 FiboService is REST based web service where user is able to get Fibonacci sequence by inputting a number.

-FiboService uses distributed architecture and asynchronous task-base API as computing Fibonacci sequence is both time consuming and space consuming.
+FiboService uses distributed architecture and async task-based API as computing Fibonacci sequence is both time consuming and space consuming.
 More details please see the Design document listed bottom.

 Here is the typical flow to get a Fibonacci sequence: